 - Which ranking rules are systematically burying strong candidates

-This is where external screening tools create immediate value: They provide audit trails, explanations for rankings, and the ability to override automated decisions.
+External screening tools create immediate value here: they provide audit trails, explanations for rankings, and the ability to override automated decisions.
 You maintain accountability without the black box.
-For a deeper dive, read about the difference between resume parsing and screening.

 The Bottom Line

 Speed alone isn't a competitive advantage anymore.
-What separates winning hiring teams from the rest is detection quality, not rejection speed.
+What separates winning hiring teams is detection quality, not rejection speed.

 The candidates your ATS is burying today won't wait around.
 They'll be hired by competitors who understand the difference between extracting data and evaluating talent.